(they will also work on SUBSEQUENT 37)

 versatility, but it's harder to quickly come up with a variety of sounds that

 are ready-to-use in music.
-It's a device for the more experienced sound
+It's a device for a more experienced sound

 designer, whereas the Sub-37 is a more direct machine, in terms of interface as